chrisrudzki/Chicken-Fun/README.md

 Currency and upgrade system
 intellegent Boid AI enemy movement

-All content asside from main audio track done by Chris Rudzki
+All content asside from main audio track by Chris Rudzki